 After Planting – Pleached Carpinus betulus and raised bed extension

-The King and Co planting team installed eight pleached trees along the hedge line, creating privacy and shade.
-The hornbeam trees were planted at 1.5m centres to achieve a ‘touching’ finish.
-Carpinus betulus grows very well in Essex clay soils, and will extend to grow above and beyond the frames, ideal for those interested in planting pleached hornbeam for effective screening.
+The King and Co planting team installed eight pleached trees along the hedge line, providing privacy and shade.
+They planted the hornbeam trees at 1.5m centres to create a ‘touching’ finish.
+Carpinus betulus thrives in Essex clay soils and will grow beyond the frames, making it ideal for those who want effective screening with pleached hornbeam.

 For all screening enquiries, contact the King and Co team or visit the Nursery in Rayne, Essex to select your own trees.
 King and Co are able to advise the best trees for screening your garden with just a few photos and measurements.